tugrul512bit/CompressedStringLib/README.md

 # CompressedStringLib
-Heavy-weight std::string wrapper with compression for big files.
+Heavy-weight std::string wrapper that compresses its content and decompresses when used, accelerated with caching.

 ## PredictorString